Dear TinkerTry Readers:

 If anything, working for VMware could help a bit, as I'll finally be able to easily file Service Request #s for the various bugs and product feedback ideas I've had, particularly for trickier issues that really need a bit more than my typical VMware VMTN community (forum) posts.
 Gladly, things are looking up with the latest 6.5 release!
 Of course, my primary job responsibilities will have to come first, as they always have.

-So I'll be returning from some intense training this week at VMware HQ in Palo Alto, right in Silicon Valley, and it appears I'll be meeting some of the many folks I've already known from previous projects, and from various VMUG/VTUG visits.
+So I'll be returning from some intense training this week at VMware HQ in Palo Alto, right in the heart of Silicon Valley, and it appears I'll be meeting some of the many folks I've already known from previous projects, and from various VMUG/VTUG visits.

 OK, that's a wrap for today, time to tweet this news out, should be a bit of fun, before the real work begins this afternoon.
 Well, right after getting my new badge and a new Dell laptop, of course...